 18. Read the lease carefully.

-By the time you sit down to sign your lease, you’ve probably been through so much apartment hunting stress that you’d sign away your first-born child without a second thought.
+By the time you sit down to sign your lease, you’ve probably been through so much apartment-hunting stress that you’d sign away your first-born child without a second thought.
 But you need to read the whole thing very carefully, or you could wind up missing a major problem.

 If something in the lease doesn’t align with what you were promised, take it up with the owner before you sign or initial a page.
 It could simply be a mistake, but you can’t expect good faith or a verbal agreement to trump a legal document once it’s signed.

-19. Let MakeSpace store your extra stuff.
+19. Let Clutter store your extra stuff.

 Your brand-new apartment is under budget, beautiful, and blocks away from a great grocery store.
 There’s just one tiny hiccup: